-The information relating to Ambac Assurance and its policy contained herein has been furnished by Ambac Assurance.
-No representation is made by the District or the Underwriters as to the accuracy, completeness or adequacy of such information or as to the absence of material adverse changes in the condition of Ambac Assurance subsequent to the date of this Official Statement.
-Additional financial information with respect to Ambac Assurance is on file with the State of New York Insurance Department.
-Prospective purchasers of the Bonds and the Refunding Bonds may contact such Insurance Department to obtain such information.
+The information relating to the Insurers and their policies contained herein have been furnished by the respective Insurer.
+No representation is made by the District or the Underwriters as to the accuracy, completeness or adequacy of such information or as to the absence of material adverse changes in the condition of the Insurers subsequent to the date of this Official Statement.
+Additional financial information with respect to each of the Insurers is on file with the State of New York Insurance Department.
+Prospective purchasers of the Insured Bonds may contact such Insurance Department to obtain such information.
 Reference is made to Appendix G for a specimen of each Insurer's policy.

-No assurance can be given that Ambac Assurance will be financially able to meet its contractual obligations under its policy.
+No assurance can be given that each of the Insurers will be financially able to meet their contractual obligations under each of their policies.